felipechang/wa-webhook/README.md

 - **Message Handling**: Send and receive WhatsApp messages programmatically
 - **Bot Integration**: API endpoints for bot implementation

-Here is the completed TODO section for the user interface:

-## 📊 User Interface

-Divided into three sections:

-* **Status**: View the current status of your WhatsApp client, including connection status and QR code (if not authenticated).
-* **Messaging**: Test sending WhatsApp messages programmatically.
-* **Webhooks**: Manage your webhook subscriptions, including creating, reading, and deleting webhooks.

 ## 📋 API Reference

 ### Contact Management